benvanderberg/firefly-services-cli/README.md

 # ff - Adobe Firefly Services CLI

 A command-line interface for Adobe Firefly Services, providing easy access to image generation, text-to-speech, dubbing, and transcription capabilities.

+## Why Use ff CLI?

+The ff CLI tool streamlines your creative workflow by providing direct command-line access to Adobe's powerful Firefly Services.
+Whether you're a developer, content creator, or digital marketer, this tool eliminates the need to navigate through web interfaces or write complex API integrations.

+**Key Benefits:**
+- **Batch Processing**: Generate multiple images, convert text to speech, or transcribe audio files in bulk
+- **Automation**: Integrate Adobe Firefly capabilities into your scripts, CI/CD pipelines, or automated workflows
+- **Rapid Prototyping**: Quickly test ideas and generate content without leaving your terminal
+- **Developer-Friendly**: Perfect for incorporating AI-generated content into applications, websites, or digital products
+- **Time Efficiency**: Skip the web interface and generate content directly from your command line
+- **Scriptable**: Combine with other command-line tools for powerful content generation pipelines

+**Perfect for:**
+- Content creators who need to generate multiple variations of images or audio
+- Developers building applications that require AI-generated assets
+- Marketing teams creating campaign materials at scale
+- Researchers and experimenters exploring AI content generation
+- Anyone who prefers command-line tools over web interfaces

 ## Quick Installation